pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_access-manager.md

 # Access Manager v3 API for Kotlin SDK

 ##### Breaking changes in v9.0.0

-- Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, changes client instantiation, async callbacks, and status events.
-Apps using < 9.0.0 may be impacted.
-- See Java/Kotlin SDK migration guide.
+PubNub Kotlin SDK v9.0.0 unifies Kotlin and Java SDKs, introduces a new client instantiation model, and changes async callbacks and emitted status events.
+Applications built with versions < 9.0.0 may be impacted.
+See Java/Kotlin SDK migration guide.

 ##### Gradle compatibility

-- Use Gradle 6.8+ for proper dependency resolution.
+Use Gradle 6.8+ for proper dependency resolution.

-Access Manager v3 lets servers (initialized with a Secret Key) grant time-limited tokens with embedded permissions for PubNub resources using lists or RegEx patterns, optionally restricted to a single authorized client (`authorizedUuid` / `authorizedUserId`).
+Access Manager (AM) v3 lets servers (using a Secret Key) grant clients time-limited tokens with embedded permissions for resources via lists or RegEx patterns, in a single request.
+You can restrict a token to a specific client with authorizedUuid.

 ##### User ID / UUID

-- “UUID/uuid” in some APIs is the same value as the `userId` set during initialization.
+User ID may be referred to as UUID/uuid in APIs/responses, but holds the value of the userId set during initialization.

 ##### Request execution

-- Most SDK calls return an Endpoint.
-You must call `.sync()` or `.async()` to execute.
+Most SDK calls return an Endpoint you must execute with .sync() or .async().

 ```
 1val channel = pubnub.channel("channelName")